saulthebear/e-commerce-site/README.md

 MarketPlace is an e-commerce website allowing users to browse for goods, add items to a cart, and checkout.
-Users are able to securely login with a Google account, and their cart is saved so that they can continue shopping later on any device without losing their cart.
-Checkout is handled by Stripe, allowing users to pay for their cart with a credit card.
+Users are able to securely login with a Google account, and their cart is saved so that they can continue shopping on any device without losing their cart.
+Checkout is handled by Stripe, allowing users to pay for their order with a credit card.

 <p align="center">
   <img src="./screenshots/home.png" alt="MarketPlace Home Page" width="250">